 The name tuberculosis is derived from the bacteria that causes the disease.
 The bacterium Mycobacterium tuberculosis is transmitted through the air and when in contact with humans, causes infection of the lungs, the central nervous system and the circulatory system and, finally, death.
 It was also known as “eating disorder” in the past due to its use of internal organs.

-Everyone can inhale TB bacteria, but only those affected have a weakened immune system.
+Everyone can inhale TB bacteria, but only those affected have a weakened immune system, according to the diploma of community Services.
 In people with strong immune systems, when bacteria enter the lungs, the immune system reacts by forming scar tissue or fibroids around bacteria, destroying their opulence.
 However, the bacterium manages to impale this barrier when the immune system is weak.
 Once admitted, they begin to multiply and affect various organs of the body.
 Although it is thought to affect the lungs more, it can also affect the kidneys, brain, and spinal cord.

 There are two phases of this disease: